 Figure 3: The Burmese position is good for beginners.
 3 Meditation Techniques for Beginners.
 Gold stars to those who can make it through this article without wondering about dinner or unattended emails, mindlessly scrolling through Instagram or scanning half a page before realizing you have no idea what the heck you just read.

 Amit Sood, author of the upcoming book "The Mayo Clinic Guide to Stress-Free Living," calls this autopilot daze, in which we're physically here, but mentally elsewhere – our "default mode. " And it's not a great place to be.
 We spend about half of our day in default mode, in which we're typically unhappy, he says, adding that too much time in this mode can lead to increased risk of depression, anxiety and attention deficit.

 Our brain's counter to default mode is its focus mode.
 Imagine if, as you were reading, a giraffe walked up to you.
 We may not want a police car (or a giraffe) following us, but it is helpful to engage that focused attention these experiences beckon.
-Walking meditation.
-Plus, Kerr points out, this practice is a mild form of exercise.
 3 Easy Beginner Meditation Techniques.
 Everybody wants a long life full of vitality.